Office 365 multi-factor authentication

 To explain this further, the multi-factor authentication will be made up of what the user knows (their password) and what the user has (a security token or pin code) and lastly what the user is, for example, biometric verification or a fingerprint.
 Even though office 365 multi-factor authentication is secure don’t reuse passwords keep them all different.

-The overall goal of MFA is to secure the authentication process and ensure that whoever is signing in, is indeed them, the additional layers of security helps to confirm the integrity of the login request.
-Although it may sound longwinded and difficult once setup is straightforward and easy to use.
+The overall goal of MFA is to secure the authentication process and ensure that whoever is signing in, is indeed them, the additional layers of security help to confirm the integrity of the login request.
+Although it may sound longwinded and difficult once the setup is straightforward and easy to use.

 It is our recommended that you implement MFA (or two-factor authentication) wherever you can to help protect your personal information and systems.